monoastro/sia/README.md

 - npm/pnpm

 ## Getting Started
-1. First step open up a terminal of your choice(Alacritty/Kitty is preferred) and install the required depdencies, which is literally just one package using a package manager of your choice:
+1. First step open up a terminal of your choice(Alacritty/Kitty is preferred) and install the required depdencies(which is literally just two packages), using a package manager of your choice:
 ```bash
 sudo pacman -S nodejs npm
 ```
-2. Clone the repo and cd into the folder using the following commands:
+2. Clone the repo somewhere into your computer and cd into the cloned repo using the following commands:
 ```bash
 git clone https://github.com/monoastro/sia.git
 cd sia